Kotva Department Store

-It has been a member of the International Association of Department Stores from 1993 to 2000.
+It was a member of the International Association of Department Stores from 1993 to 2000.

 Historic build-up area

 On the site of the department store stood the Romanesque church of St. Benedict.
 Before the mid-13th century, there was a commandry of Prague Teutonic Knights which had a fortress character and was related to current fortifications built in the Old Town.
 Strahov premonstratensians in the 17th century established a campus Norbertinum here and a baroque church was rebuilt according to plans by Domenico Orsi, newly consecrated as St. Norbert.
 The church was demolished in the late 18th century due to the construction of the New Town noblewomen Institute.
 During the construction of the department store, valuable houses from the 19th and 20th century were demolished.
 Due to time pressure during construction, significant archeologic areas were lost.

 Construction

 The Kotva department store was created between 1970 and 1975, designed by Czech architect couple Věra Machoninová and Vladimir Machonin.
 It was built by the Swedish construction company SIAB, which was at that time very unusual.
 The floor plan consists of multiple intertwined hexagons.
 Kotva has five stories above ground, a total of ten interconnected escalators (two shafts of five escalators) and about the same number underground, serving as a garage and supermarket.
 It was intended to become a symbol of abundance and wealth in socialism.
 At the time of construction it was the largest department store in the Czechoslovak Socialist Republic.
 Kotva did not avoid supply problems, which showed the weakness of the country's economy.
 Until the 1990s, the store offered a diverse range of products, today its focus is on clothing and fashion goods.